I started writing about "Red Dead Redemption 2" when I noticed how little info was available online.

-The Special Miracle Tonic Pamphlet is only available to buy from the Fence after the above mention mission (actually you could probably find it somewhere, but where I can't honestly say).
+The Special Miracle Tonic Pamphlet is only available to buy from the Fence after the above mention mission (actually you can also find it for free in the third screenshot below).
 After you buy the Pamphlet Hold Right on the D-pad to open your Satchel.
 You need to read the Pamphlet before the game will let you craft it.
-To Craft, it requires x6 Yarrow, x4 Braddock Root, and x6 Currant.
-Yarrow and Braddock Root you should be familiar with from Challenges #1 and #3 (see links below).
+To Craft, it requires x6 Yarrow, x4 Burdock Root, and x6 Currant.
+Yarrow and Burdock Root you should be familiar with from Challenges #1 and #3.
 Golden Currant grows around the forests East of Emerald Ranch.
 Go to Emerald Ranch and follow the main road north.
 From there, you'll begin to see tall Y-shaped plants on the right side of the road (see the first screenshot).

 I hope you have the upgrades Ingredients and Tonics Satchels or else there is going to be a lot of traveling back-and-forth to complete this Challenge.
 You should have enough ingredients to make at least two Special Miracle Tonics from the get-go.
 Set up a Campsite, open Crafting, and select Special Miracle Tonic under the Tonics tab.
 As soon as you Craft it, pull Right Trigger/R2 to drink it.
 Do this five times to finish the Challenge.